Created August 13, 2025 · Last Updated

 Property & Usage

-- Primary residence, secondary home, or investment
+- Primary residence, second home, or investment

 - Single-family homes, condos, townhomes